7 Best Golf Simulators Under $1000 – 2025 Reviews & Buying Guide

 • the ability to use the Exputt on a mobile device.

-If you’re interested in understanding every aspect of your putting at home, there’s really no better choice than the Exputt RG with a budget of under $1000.
+If you’re interested in understanding every aspect of your putting at home, there’s really no better choice than the Exputt RG given a budget of $1000 or less.

 Buying Guide